Skip to content

 Children and young persons placed outside own home

-These statistics contain yearly estimates of the municipalities' initiated placements and placements of children and young persons in out-of-home care.
-The figures are are divided into provinces, municipalities, type of measure, place of accommodation, cause of placement in out-of-home care, cause of change in placement of out-of-home care, sex and age groups.
-These statistics are published in the StatBank and NYT from Statistics Denmark.
+The statistics contain yearly estimates of the municipalities’ initiated placements and placements of children and young persons in out-of-home care.
+The figures are classified by provinces, municipalities, type of measure, place of accommodation, cause of placement in out-of-home care, cause of change in the placement of out-of-home care, sex and age groups.
+The statistics are published in StatBank Denmark and in a NYT article, authored in Danish, by Statistics Denmark.

 Data description

-These statistics contain information about incidents, events and the status of placements.
-Status is per 31.12 of the year in question.
-These statistics are calculated at the municipal level and by province - dependent on discretion needs.
+These statistics contain information about incidents, events and the status of placements in out-of-home care.
+Status is per 31.12 of a given reference year.
+The statistics are calculated at the municipal level and by province - depending on the discretion needs.

-The registers contain above-mentioned information on an individual level.
-Furthermore the registers contain information on changes in placement in out-of-home care, the cause of a termination of out-of-home care and the location of a child/young person after the termination of foster care.
+The statistics are published annually as 12 separate statistical tables, 3 registers, and a NYT article.
+Statistical tables contain information on the number of initiations and placements in out-of-home care classified by province/municipality, type of measure, place of accommodation, age, and sex.
+The registers contain the above-mentioned information on an individual level.
+Furthermore, the registers contain information on changes in placements in out-of-home care, the cause of termination of out-of-home care, and the location of a child/young person after the termination of foster care.

-In the period between the 1st of July 2019 and the 31st of December 2020, there has been a change in categorization of foster families.
+In the period between the 1st of July 2019 and the 31st of December 2020, there has been a change in the categorization of foster families.
 These have been changed to common, reinforced and specialized foster families.
-The information has been retrieved from the Danish Ministry of Social Affairs.
+The information has been retrieved from the Danish Ministry of Social Affairs, Housing and Senior Citizens.

 Classification system

 These statistics are grouped geographically by municipalities and provinces.
-In addition, the children and young persons placed outside own home are grouped by gender and age, and by:
+In addition, the children and young persons placed outside own home are grouped by age, sex and by:

 Measure